iotaledger/product-core/bindings/wasm/README.md

 Here is an overview of the existing artifacts:

-* `identity_wasm`<br>
-  Exports the IdentityClient to TypeScript using wasm-bindgen generated wasm bindings

 * `iota_interaction_ts`<br>
   Imports TypeScript IOTA Client SDK types using wasm-bindgen generated wasm bindings and implements iota_interaction traits (among others, IotaClient and MoveCall traits) for wasm32 platforms.